bounswe/bounswe2019group9/deliverables/M1-Group9.md

  3.5.1.1.
 In scenario 1.2 at the last image there may be included an option for seeing which questions are answered correct and which are not.

- 3.5.1.2 There are some typos and mentions about expert type of user which is overstated that should not exist.
+ 3.5.1.2.
+There are some typos and mentions about expert type of user which is overstated that should not exist.

+ ### 3.5.2.
+Emirhan:

+ 3.5.2.1.
+Scenarios and mock-ups are detailed enough, not less and not too complicated.
+Typos can be corrected and maybe some color can be added to make distinct parts more clear.

 ### 3.6.
 Design Documents